abigail burnham bloom abigail burnham bloom abigail burnham bloom abigail burnham bloom abigail burnham bloom abigail burnham bloom

 COURSE REQUIREMENTS

 1. Attendance.
 Regular attendance is required.
 More than four unexcused absences will lower your grade; six absences will drop you from the course.
-If you find it necessary to be absent, you may e-mail me at Abiga52088@aol.com.
+If you find it necessary to be absent, you may e-mail me your homework at Abiga52088@aol.com.

 2. Be on time for class.
 Excessive lateness or early departure is strongly discouraged.